 4. Student B Script: How can you say bears are the bullies when wolves attack bears in packs?
 Why can’t wolves share their food with bears?
 Why do wolves get to be in charge during the winter?

-The debate about which animal is better gives your students the chance to develop their own opinions in a informative way, using supporting information from your presentation.
+The debate about which animal is better lets your students form their own opinions while using supporting information from your presentation.
 The first two questions also promote collaboration before they realize they’ll be debating.

-ESL Conversation Production Activity
+4. ESL Conversation Production Activity

 The production stage is your students’ time to shine and show all that they’ve learned without any help from their teacher.
 Just remember to keep an eye out for students that are overly shy and possibly not fully engaging.